shagn/shagn.github.io/content/cheatsheets/shell.md

   - get the size of a folder: `du -hs /path/to/directory`
     - `s`: gives only the summary of the folder, not for every folder separately
+    - `h`: human readable size in MiB or GiB instead of exact KiB

 - __grep__:
   - `i`: case-insensitive search e.g. to search environment variables `env | grep -i proxy`